 It's not incredibly safe to hitchhike as a woman in the country, so unless you have lots of experience and are comfortable in vulnerable situations, aim to avoid this method of transportation in Oman.

-Tours are Mostly Private
+Tours Are Mostly Private

 Oman is a wonderful country and, if you don't have your own transport, you'll want to make use of tours in order to visit some of the country's main draws -- whether it's camping in the desert, visiting the historic forts, hanging out with giant sea turtles, exploring enormous canyons, or going SCUBA diving in the brilliant turquoise waters.

-As a solo woman traveler, I love going on group tours, as it gives me to chance to meet other people while reducing any potential awkward moments with just me and a single tour guide.
+As a solo woman traveler, I love going on group tours, as it gives me to chance to meet other people while reducing any potentially awkward moments with just me and a single tour guide.

 In Oman, however, it was impossible to find group tours.
 The only tours I could find were private tours.
 If you decide to explore the country as a solo traveler, take note that it will most likely just be you with the driver for the entire trip.
 I didn't feel comfortable with this (read more on this below), so decided to explore alone and on foot in Muscat only.